fuzziqersoftware/newserv/README.md

 # Compatibility

 newserv supports all known versions of PSO, including development prototypes.
-Specifically:
+This table lists all versions that newserv supports.
+(NTE stands for Network Trial Edition; the GameCube beta versions were called Trial Edition instead, but we use the NTE abbreviation anyway for consistency.)

 | Version         | Lobbies  | Games    | Proxy    |
 |-----------------|----------|----------|----------|
 | DC NTE          | Yes      | Yes      | No       |